pebblecode/pebblecode.github.io/vertical-health.md

 ## Hero Content
 hero-title: We care about Health
-hero-subtitle: At Pebble, we're experts in building solutions for Health.
-We believe there's an exciting digital transformation on the horizon.
-Being driven by three main themes
+hero-subtitle: "At Pebble, we're experts in building solutions for Health.
+We believe there's an exciting digital transformation on the horizon, being driven by three main themes:"
 hero-btn:
 hero-btn-url:
 hero-image: vert-health-header.svg